Feminism in South Korea: Attitudes towards feminism in contemporary South Korea

-South Korean radical feminist online communities, such as Womad and Megalia, have undoubtedly played a role in the formation of such perceptions of feminism.
-Womad, a particularly infamous radical feminist site, has been claimed to be “the strongest and most extreme route of South Korean feminism”.
-Discourses on these sites have often been criticised for their posts which mock and revile men and claims of committing various crimes, e.g., the abortion of a male baby.
-Lee Na-mi, a researcher at a psychological analysis centre, during an interview, made clear her worries about how such discourses could result in the South Korean feminist movement being distorted or perceived wrongly.
-San E, a famous Korean rapper, has often publicly expressed such perceptions of feminism, for example he claimed that “Womad is poison.
-Feminist, no. You’re a mental illness” at a concert.
+South Korean radical feminist online communities, such as Womad and Megalia, have undoubtedly played a role in forming such perceptions of feminism.
+Womad, a particularly infamous radical feminist site, has been claimed to be "the strongest and most extreme route of South Korean feminism".
+Discourses on these sites have often been criticized for their posts which mock and revile men and claims of committing various crimes, e.g., the abortion of a male baby.
+Lee Na-mi, a researcher at a psychological analysis center, during an interview, made clear her worries about how such discourses could result in the South Korean feminist movement being distorted or perceived wrongly.
+San E, a famous Korean rapper, has often publicly expressed such perceptions of feminism, for example, he claimed that "Womad is poison.
+Feminist, no. You're a mental illness" at a concert.

 Hostility towards feminism has often resulted in many South Korean celebrities being met with backlash for expressing even the smallest amount of support for the feminist movement.
-Red Velvet member Irene was flooded with comments and messages across social media from angry fans after expressing that she had read the feminist novel, Kim Ji Young, Born 1982.
+Red Velvet member, Irene, was flooded with comments and messages across social media from angry fans after expressing that she had read the feminist novel, Kim Ji Young, Born 1982.
 Popular Korean actress, Moon Ga-young, has also received large amounts of backlash for speaking out about feminism and criticizing incidents of misogyny in Korean society.
-More recently, a member of the South Korean Olympic archery team, An San, suffered extreme backlash because of claims that her short hair and the fact that she attends a women's only college.
-These incidents of hostility towards even the slightest display of feminism shows the prevalence of negative attitudes towards the feminist movement within South Korean society.
+More recently, a member of the South Korean Olympic archery team, An San, suffered extreme backlash because of claims that she must be a feminist, based on her short hair and the fact that she attends a women's-only college.
+These incidents of hostility towards even the slightest association with feminism show the prevalence of negative attitudes towards the feminist movement within South Korean society.